CHT 002 - Conjugate heat transfer

 - At the interface of the solid and fluid region (surface at ), a no-slip velocity constraint is applied.

 For the simulation setup in Allsolve, the tangential velocity is split into its X and Y components as detailed below.
-The heat transfer at fluid-solid interface is strongly coupled, therefore, no additional flux boundary condition are required at the interface.
+The heat transfer at fluid-solid interface is strongly coupled, therefore, no additional flux boundary conditions are required at the interface.

 Simulation setup guide